 1) The installation of permanent water bottle filling stations at seven public schools.

 2) The distribution of 3,000 reusable water bottles to participating students, teachers, and staff.

 3) Distribution of water quality testing kits for classrooms and facilitation of the Water Heroes water quality testing curriculum.

 4) Participation in Eco-Schools, including a school environmental audit, the opportunity to receive bronze-level certification, and ongoing educational support.

-5) Training workshop for twenty educators who receive a $100 stipend to learn about the issues and the curricula shared through this program.
+5) Training workshop for educators to learn about the issues and the curricula shared through this program.